ad9cr/trailer-design/readme.md

 - Spare tire mount
 - Propane bottle mount
 - Exhaust port for portable air conditioner
+- Stabilizer "jacks"

 ## Interior

 - tall "closet" storage cabinet for storing hanging garments and other long items
-- two desks to be used as operating positions
+- 2 desks to be used as operating positions
-  - one where "normal" state is set up and ready to go within 5 minutes of placing trailer
+  - 1 where "normal" state is set up and ready to go within 5 minutes of placing trailer
-  - one where "normal" state is stowed and may require up to 20 minutes to get set up
+  - 1 where "normal" state is stowed and may require up to 20 minutes to get set up
+  - 1 each wall mounted 12v display
+  - Desk lamp
+- 1 additional 12v wall mounted display at front of trailer for displaying information (maps, etc)
+- Shelves for storage containers
+- LED lighting (separate from existing lighting that's tied into towing electrical system)

 ## Power systems